-The loss of a parent is never an easy event, no matter how long you’ve prepared for it.
+The loss of a loved one is never an easy event, no matter how long you’ve prepared for it.
 But what happens when you are inheriting family debt?

 As the age old adage says, only two things are certain in life: death and taxes.
 While death may be an inevitable fact, it brings about uncertainty.
 Not least of which is financial uncertainty.
 Especially when that sense of uncertainty is aggravated by debt.

-According to a 2017 report by the Federal Reserve, the average American carries over $137,000 in debt annually—a figure that’s only expected to compound over time, according to credit reporting agency Experian, who estimates that close to 73 percent of Americans will die leaving some form of debt behind.
+According to CNBC, in 2021 consumer debt (all debt including mortgages) was at record levels—a figure that’s only expected to compound over time, according to credit reporting agency Experian, who estimates that close to 73 percent of Americans will die leaving some form of debt behind.
 And if your loved one is already facing mountains of debt upon passing, medical bills and legal fees are hardly going to provide any respite.

 Luckily, there is some good news when it comes to inheriting family debt.
-In many cases?
-You won’t.
-But a parent’s debt may affect your inheritance.
+In most cases you will not inherit debt from your loved one, but a parent’s debt may affect your inheritance.

 Inheritance and Debt